eduMFA/eduMFA/doc/audit/index.rst

 Sometimes the entries to be written to the database may be longer than the column in the database.
 You should set::

-   PI_AUDIT_SQL_TRUNCATE = True
+   EDUMFA_AUDIT_SQL_TRUNCATE = True

-in ``pi.cfg``.
+in ``edumfa.cfg``.
 This will truncate each entry to the defined column length.

 However, if you sill want to fetch more information in the audit log, you can increase the column length directly in the database by the usual database means.
-However, privacyIDEA does not know about this and will still truncate the entries to the originally defined length.
+However, eduMFA does not know about this and will still truncate the entries to the originally defined length.

-To avoid this, you need to tell privacyIDEA about the changes.
+To avoid this, you need to tell eduMFA about the changes.
 In Your :ref:`config file <cfgfile>` add the setting like::

-    PI_AUDIT_SQL_COLUMN_LENGTH = {"user": 100,
+    EDUMFA_AUDIT_SQL_COLUMN_LENGTH = {"user": 100,
                                   "policies": 1000}

 which will increase truncation of the user column to 100 and the policies